marenpg/basal_ganglia_api/README.md

+# Murine Basal Ganglia Web Solution - GraphQL API

-# The API is based on the [GRANDstack Starter - GraphQL API](https://github.com/grand-stack/grand-stack-starter)
+The API is based on the [GRANDstack Starter - GraphQL API](https://github.com/grand-stack/grand-stack-starter).
+For more information on the GRANDStack, visit https://grandstack.io/.
+This directory contains a GraphQL API of the murine basal ganglia graph database.
+The application connects with a Neo4j database instance.

+The API solution is deployed through [Heroku](https://www.heroku.com/) and is available at https://basal-ganglia-graphql.herokuapp.com/graphql.

 ## Quick Start